hustcer/latino/readme.md

 # A Dance Training Manage System Based on MongoDB and Node

 ## Summary：
-This's a dance training manage system based on **NodeJS、Express Web Framework、Jade、MongoDB and MongoSkin, etc.**.The web application is built for dancers of Alibaba and the goal is mainly focused on dance course signing up management.
+This's a dance training manage system based on **NodeJS、Express Web Framework、Jade、MongoDB、MongoSkin and Nodemailer, etc.**.The web application is built for dancers of Alibaba and the goal is mainly focused on dance course signing up management.
 ## Features
 System consists of dancer forground and admin background.
 When started in production mode dancers can visit the basic forground pages without login.
 And if started in development mode the application will give you the admin's rights.
 Detailed as follows:
 ### Dancer Forground：